-The Little Duke by Charlotte M. Yonge
+The Little Duke by Charlotte Yonge

-Historical Fiction | Geography Connections: United Kingdom, Western Europe
+Historical Fiction | Geography Connection=Western & Eastern Europe

-This inspiring story of Richard the Fearless, who became Duke of Normandy at the tender age of eight, was originally published in 1854.
-Containing profound messages, this book is beautifully written.
-Students also study British writers from the Victorian period, such as Charles Dickens, Elizabeth Barrett Browning, and Alfred, Lord Tennyson.
+This inspiring story of Richard the Fearless who became Duke of Normandy at the tender age of eight was originally published in 1854.
+The beautifully written book contains profound messages.
+Students also study British writers from the Victorian period, such as Charles Dickens, Elizabeth Barrett Browning, and Alfred Tennyson.